Ishgar14/Assembler/Features.md

-1. You can type comment on one line and instruction on another line

-for example,

-    label:
-    mover creg, =5

-is a valid instruction

-2. Assembler detects duplicate declaration of labels
+1. Assembler detects duplicate declaration of labels

-3. Assembler uses same memory location for literals with equal value

-For example,

-    mover areg, =1
-    mover creg, =1

-Here the memory address of literal `1 ` will be same so the memory layout of machine code will look like

-    mover areg, LT01
-    mover creg, LT01
-    ...
-    LT01: 1

-4. You can include comments in code by using `;`

-For example,

-    add areg, =1 ; I am a comment

-Also, lines can consist entirely of comments

-    ; This entire line is a comment

-5. Lines in source code can be empty to make the source code more readable
+2. Lines in source code can be empty to make the source code more readable

 For example